Chiang Mai province: Symbols

 The seal of the province shows a white elephant in a glass pavilion.
 The white elephant is a royal symbol in Thailand, and it is depicted to remember the offering of a white elephant by Thammalangka, a ruler of Chiang Mai, to his overlord, King Rama II of Bangkok.
-The pavilion symbolizes that Buddhism prospered in Chiang Mai, especially when in 1477 the teachings of Buddha, the Tripitaka, were reviewed.
+The pavilion stands for the prosperity of Buddhism in Chiang Mai, and particularly for the review of the Tripitaka there in 1477.

 The provincial flower and tree is the "flame of the forest" (Butea monosperma).
 The edible cyprinid fish "black sharkminnow" (Labeo chrysophekadion) is the provincial aquatic life.

-The provincial slogan is In the shadow of Mount Doi Suthep, blessed with rice customs and traditions, beautiful wild flowers, magnificent Nakhon Phing.
+The provincial slogan is "In the shadow of Mount Doi Suthep, blessed with rice customs and traditions, beautiful wild flowers, magnificent Nakhon Phing".

 History

+Older towns stood on the plain before Chiang Mai.
+At Wiang Tha Kan in San Pa Tong district, surveys found antiquities in the Lopburi style, and Sujit Wongthes compared the name with the Wiang Takan of the Mūlasāsanā.
+The province has also yielded Old Mon inscriptions.
+Christian Bauer listed five that are absent from H. L. Shorto's dictionary of the Mon inscriptions, one of them Jm.45 from Wiang Mano in the same district.
+Bp.
+422/2524 comes from Wiang Tho, and two votive images from Saraphi, registered 23/2523 and 24/2523, are now in the National Museum, Lopburi.
+The fifth is an unregistered tablet thought to come from the same site, now in the Los Angeles County Museum of Art.
+All five, Bauer held, antedate the inscriptions from the Lamphun sites.
+He read the epigraphy as showing that Mon use persisted longer in the region south of Lamphun and Chiang Mai than in the Chao Phraya basin.
+Mon inscriptions there are attested from the 12th to the 13th centuries, after which the language gave way to Thai.

-The city of Chiang Mai, the capital of Chiang Mai province, was also capital of the Lanna Kingdom after its founding in 1296, during the same period of time as the establishment of the Sukhothai Kingdom.
-From then, Chiang Mai not only became the capital and cultural core of the Lanna Kingdom, but also the centre of Buddhism in northern Thailand.
-King Meng Rai built many temples in the region.
+The city of Chiang Mai, the capital of Chiang Mai province, was also capital of the Lan Na kingdom after its founding in 1296, during the same period of time as the establishment of the Sukhothai Kingdom.
+Chiang Mai was thereafter the capital of Lan Na and the centre of Buddhism in northern Thailand.
+Mangrai built many temples in the region.

 In 1558, Chiang Mai became a colony of the First Toungoo Empire.
 Chiang Mai remained its colony for more than 200 years, until the Burmese–Siamese War (1775–1776).
-In 1774 the Burmese colonial regime were finally driven out of Chiang Mai by a coalition of Lanna and Siamese forces and it then became a tributary state of Siam, which later installed a Lanna chieftain ally, Kawila, to independently rule over Lampang and Chiang Mai region as a monarch.
+In 1774 the Burmese colonial regime was driven out of Chiang Mai by a coalition of Lan Na and Siamese forces.
+It then became a tributary state of Siam, which later installed a Lan Na chieftain ally, Kawila, to independently rule over Lampang and Chiang Mai region as a monarch.

-In the reign of King Rama V of Siam, under his administrative centralization policy and due to the ineptitude of Chiang Mai's ruling family, Chiang Mai eventually lost its independence, was annexed and became a second level subdivision of Siam.
+During the reign of King Rama V of Siam, under his administrative centralization policy, Chiang Mai lost its independence, was annexed and became a second-level subdivision of Siam.

-From 1933 on, Chiang Mai received its status as a "province" of Siam and has remained so until the present day.
+Chiang Mai has had the status of a province since 1933.